Learning Invariant Representations for Reinforcement Learning without Reconstruction: Generalization Bounds and Links to Causal Inference

 Then $\mathcal{F}$ has a least fixed point $\tilde{d}$ which is a $\pi^*$-bisimulation metric. \end{theorem}

 Proof in appendix.
-As evidenced by \cref{def:bisim_metric}, the bisimulation metric has no direct dependence on the observation space.
+As evidenced by \cref{def:bisim_metric}, the bisimulation metric has no direct dependence on the state space.
 Pixels can change, but bisimilarity will stay the same.
 Instead, bisimilarity is grounded in a recursion of future transition probabilities and rewards, which is closely related to the optimal value function.
 In fact, the bisimulation metric gives tight bounds on the optimal value function with discount factor $\gamma$.
 We show this using the property that the optimal value function is Lipschitz with respect to the bisimulation metric, see \cref{thm:v_lipschitz} in Appendix~\citep{ferns2004bisimulation}.
 This result also implies that the closer two states are in terms of \smash{$\tilde{d}$}, the more likely they are to share the same optimal actions.
-This leads us to a generalization bound on the optimal value function of an MDP constructed from a representation space using bisimulation metrics, $||\phi(\state_i) - \phi(\state_j)||_2 := \tilde{d}(\state_i,\state_j).$ We can construct a partition of this space for some $\epsilon>0$, giving us $n$ partitions where $\frac{1}{n}<(1-c)\epsilon$.
-We denote $\phi$ as the encoder that maps from the original state space $\mathcal{S}$ to each $\epsilon$-cluster. \begin{theorem}[Value bound based on bisimulation metrics] Given an MDP $\bar{\mathcal{M}}$ constructed by aggregating states in an $\epsilon$-neighborhood, and an encoder $\phi$ that maps from states in the original MDP $\mathcal{M}$ to these clusters, the optimal value functions for the two MDPs are bounded as \end{theorem} Proof in appendix.
-As $\epsilon \to 0$ the optimal value function of the aggregated MDP converges to the original.
-Further, by defining a learning error for $\phi$, $\mathcal{L}:=\sup_{\state_i,\state_j\in\mathcal{S}} \big|||\phi(\state_i) - \phi(\state_j)||_2 - \tilde{d}(\state_i,\state_j)\big|$, we can update the bound in \cref{thm:value_bound} to incorporate $\mathcal{L}$: $ |V^*(\state) - V^*(\phi(\state))| \leq \frac{2\epsilon + 2\mathcal{L}}{(1-\gamma)(1-c)}. $
+This leads us to a generalization bound on the optimal value function of an MDP constructed from a representation space using bisimulation metrics, $||\phi(\obs_i) - \phi(\obs_j)||_1 := \tilde{d}(\state_i,\state_j).$ We can construct a partition of this space for some $\epsilon>0$, giving us $n$ partitions where $\frac{1}{n}<(1-c)\epsilon$.
+We denote $\phi$ as the encoder that maps from the original state space $\mathcal{S}$ to each $\epsilon$-cluster.
+This $\epsilon$ denotes the amount of approximation allowed, where large $\epsilon$ leads to a more compact bisimulation partition at the expense of a looser bound on the optimal value function. \begin{theorem}[Value bound based on bisimulation metrics] Given an MDP $\bar{\mathcal{M}}$ constructed by aggregating states in an $\epsilon$-neighborhood, and an encoder $\phi$ that maps from states in the original MDP $\mathcal{M}$ to these clusters, the optimal value functions for the two MDPs are bounded as